IBM Cloud Docs

 Contains Helper

-The contains helper allows users to check if there is a specific word in any of the fields of the payload.
+The contains helper allows users to check whether there is a specific word in any of the fields of the payload.

 Example: